A Christian Course on Racial Reconciliation?

 A repeated theme was showing us carefully edited videos of poets, artists, musicians, and historians who boasted of their victimhood, freely harangued white people for their culpability and complicity in structural racism, and repackaged history in a manner designed to deracinate any good roots from our nation's formation.
 They showed us racially-charged clips from the '50s and '60s that anyone would deem reprehensible.
 However, without building a bridge from then to now, these clips were seamlessly presented as if to represent America today.
 And this is the problem with progressivism: Progress is rarely recognized and never applauded.

 Next, they presented a roundtable of business experts who discussed racial reconciliation in the workplace.
-Upon hearing my critque, some might say it was merely a misrepresentation of Diversity, Equity, and Inclusion.
+Upon hearing my critique, some might say it was merely a misrepresentation of Diversity, Equity, and Inclusion.
 But the fact is, DEI, by design, is dangerously divisive and inherently racist.

 One black business expert on the panel confidently spouted,